-(A) For purposes of this rule "Parent" means "parent", "guardian," or "other person having charge or care of a child" as defined in section 3321.01 of the Revised Code.
+(A) For purposes of this rule "parent" means "parent", "guardian," or "other person having charge or care of a child" as defined in section 3321.01 of the Revised Code.

-(1) Compulsory school laws, including sections 3321.01, 3321.02, 3321.03, and 3321.04 of the Revised Code;
+(1) Compulsory school laws, including sections 3321.01, 3321.02, 3321.03, 3321.04, 3321.38, and 3321.99 of the Revised Code;

-(4) Other topics determined necessary by the district in collaboration with community partners.
+(5) Other topics determined necessary by the district in collaboration with community partners.

-(E) When determining whether a parent of a student who is habitually truant, as that term is defined in section 2151.011 of the Revised Code, should be referred to an education program, consideration shall be given to the student's academic record, discipline record, and cooperation of the parent.
+(E) When determining whether a parent of a student who is habitually truant, as that term is defined in section 2151.011 of the Revised Code, should be referred to an education program, consideration may be given to the student's academic record, discipline record, and cooperation of the parent.